-These internships (there will be a second intake in July) are funded by the City of Darebin and Jack Brockhoff Foundation.
+These internships are funded by the City of Darebin, Lord Mayor's Charitable Foundation, the Inner North Foundation and Bank Australia.
 The funding is intended to benefit young people (18-25 years old) experiencing challenges and/or disadvantages in obtaining employment and/or accessing educational opportunities.

 Preference will be given to people 18 - 25 years old with a connection to the City of Darebin.
 If you are interested but don't fit those criteria, please get in touch anyway!

 This is a unique opportunity to work with an experienced urban farmer and learn how to grow fast-growing vegetables from seed to harvest, using bio-intensive practices for growing healthy food in an urban context.
 Food grown as part of the project will be donated to food relief parcels at DIVRS, and farm interns will also have the opportunity to harvest food to take home.

 The emphasis will be on doing practical activities and elements in the context of a productive community garden, with the internship including:

 Understanding healthy soil

 Garden maintenance and pest control